fxp-jim/HorizonDocs/Horizon User Guide/Getting Started/Resetting Your Password.md

 1. [Launch Horizon file.](Launching%20Horizon%20File.md)

- 2. On the Horizon login page, type the **account name** --- the email listed on your Horizon account (e.g., xxx@gmail.com).
+ 2. On the Horizon login page, type the **account name**—the email listed on your Horizon account (e.g., xxx@gmail.com).

 3. Click on **Reset Password.**